trannguyenhung011086/resume-analyzer/README.md

 The backend is an Express.js app which expose an endpoint `POST /api/retrieve-answer` to pass the question for the document to multiple methods from `langchain` library to retrieve the final answer.

+Endpoints:

+- `GET /documents`: return a list of candidate's profiles.
+For demo purpose, this is an in-memory object instead of using a real database like Postgres.
+- `POST /retrieve-answer`: pass user question for a specific file

 Overall flow will be like this:
 ![Flow](apps/backend/src/assets/flow.png)